vinayakbhat202-ship-it/FInancial-Analyst-/README.md

-# FinSight — Financial Document Intelligence
+# Financial-Analyst — Financial Document Intelligence

 A RAG-based AI assistant that answers questions about financial documents with cited sources.